99 things to see and do during #BaylorHomecoming

 * Clyde Hart Track & Field Stadium is yet another Baylor gem made possible by generous alumni, sitting next door to McLane Stadium.

 * Dedicated in 2015, Elliston Chapel allows students, faculty and staff (and alumni) to get away from the hustle and bustle of life.

 If it’s been five or 10 years since your last Baylor visit, you may also want to check out these recent additions:

 * School of Social Work downtown location (2011)

 6 things that are the same — but different:

-* The Bill Daniel Student Center (SUB) was the center of renovation last summer.
+* The Bill Daniel Student Center (SUB) was the center of renovation in 2017.
 The Bear Market Food Court was expanded to add new offerings (see “12 places to eat on campus” below).
 Other additions include a new dance room (designed for students to practice for events like Sing) and an area specifically created to help students plan events on campus.

 * Martin, Penland, and North and South Russell residence halls have all been significantly renovated over the last few years; they now feature updated rooms with new furniture, lighting and fixtures; new apartments for Faculty-in-Residence; and drastically improved community spaces for studying and socializing.

 * Two dining halls — Penland Crossroads and 1845 at Memorial — both underwent renovations in recent years, offering updated dining experiences.